That depends on whether you established residence/domicile in your college town.

 You can only have one residence/domicile at any given time.
 Whichever residence/domicile you had before moving outside of the United States is your "voting residence address" as an overseas voter.

 Living in a location while you are temporarily going to school doesn't necessarily make that your residence/domicile for voting purposes, even if you lived there for several years.
-Your voting residence is determined by the last place where you maintained residence that you considered your home.
+Your voting residence is determined by the last place where you maintained residence that you considered your home and intended to stay.
 Depending on your individual circumstances, your voting residence address may be your parents' residence address or your college address.

 If as a student you registered to vote in the college town, got a driver's license from that state, rented an apartment, and basically conducted your life as a resident would, then you established residence/domicile in the college town, even if you didn't know whether you would remain there after graduation.